zsparal/api-documentation/source/reference/v2/subscriptions-api/create-subscription.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 If you are using :doc:`organization access tokens </guides/authentication>` or are creating an :doc:`OAuth app </oauth/overview>`, the only mandatory extra parameter is the ``profileId`` parameter.
-With it, you can specify to which profile the subscription belongs.
+With it, you can specify on which profile the payments for the subscription should be created.
 Organizations can have multiple profiles for each of their websites.
 See :doc:`Profiles API </reference/v2/profiles-api/get-profile>` for more information.

 .. list-table::
    :widths: auto